bombasticSlacks/Aspirant/Game/Combat.md

 An [Acrobatics](Acrobatics) skill test (0) where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
 You cannot Move to Cover while prone.

 #### Attack of Opportunity
-A melee skill test at (-2) which you may perform if someone moves while in melee with you.
+A [Strike](Strike) skill test at (-2) which you may perform if someone moves while [in melee](#Being%20in%20Melee%20Combat) with you.
 If successful, you can resolve an attack against them, which they cannot dodge.

 #### All Out Attack
 Declare that you forgo your reaction for the turn to get a +2 on an action on your turn.